Who we are

 - Station No. 3 in the Highlands is manned with two people.

-- Station No. 4 near the Highlands Gate is manned with two people.
+- Station No. 4 near the Highlands Gate is manned with four people.